bbfrederick/rapidtide/docs/theoryofoperation.rst

 By default, rapidtide calculates masks dynamically at run time.
 There are 5 masks used:

-1. the global mean mask, which determines which voxels are used to generate the initial global mean regressor;
+1. The global mean mask, which determines which voxels are used to generate the initial global mean regressor.
-2. the correlation mask, which determines which voxels you actually calculate rapidtide fits in (what you are describing here);
+2. The correlation mask, which determines which voxels you actually calculate rapidtide fits in (what you are describing here).
-3. the refine mean mask, which selects which voxels are used to generate a refined regressor for the next fitting pass;
+3. The refine mean mask, which selects which voxels are used to generate a refined regressor for the next fitting pass.
-4. the offset mask, which determines which voxels are used to estimate the "zero" time of the delay distribution; and
+4. The offset mask, which determines which voxels are used to estimate the "zero" time of the delay distribution.
-5. the GLM mask, which determines which voxels have the rapidtide regressors removed.
+5. The GLM mask, which determines which voxels have the rapidtide regressors removed.

 Below is a description of how this works currently.
 NB: this is not how I THOUGHT is worked - until I just looked at the code just now.